 New Old Stock has a unique collection of vintage photos mainly in black and white.
 They are gathered from public archives and do not have any copyright restrictions.

 Dreamstime is another site of various eye-catching pictures.
 For convenience, they are grouped in different categories that range from Abstract and Animation to Industries and Technology.

 People want to navigate through your website in a fast and simple manner.
 If you do not provide them with such opportunity you are likely to lose the major part of potential buyers.
 Make sure that the site navigation is understood intuitively.
 Consider including the following components:

+New products.
 This feature is very useful for your standing customers.
 Instead of making them come out the entire collection from scratch you can greatly save their time by gathering the new arrivals in one place.

 Take a look at the H&M example.
 They have advanced in this direction by sorting clothes from new collection with a glance to the existed site categories: Ladies, Men, Kids, Home.

 Recently viewed and recommended goods.
 Everyone knows how annoying it is to look for the things that were watched just a few clicks ago.
 Making bookmarks or browsing the search history are not really good decisions.

 Recently viewed option will help your customers easily return to the products that they have already seen.
 Thus, they may not be afraid to lose sight of favorite items.